 We often work with clients going through a separation or divorce who have conflicts revolving around their different parenting styles or values when it comes to parenting.
 Although these differences are common between parents, they can become a real...

 Many couples contemplating divorce are under the false impression that they must get along and be “amicable” to mediate their divorce or separation.
 This is a common misconception.
 The truth is that the vast majority of mediation clients will,...

-When you and your spouse are separating, or about to divorce, how you communicate and what you actually say about this situation to your children will have direct impact on how they perceive their future family relationships.
-As parents you want to protect...
+When you and your spouse are separating, or about to divorce, how you communicate and what you actually say about this situation to your children will have a direct impact on how they perceive their future family relationships.
+As...

-The Stay At Home Mom -- Entering the Workforce After Divorce.
+Advice for The Stay At Home Mom Entering the Workforce After Divorce.
 Have you stayed at home with your children throughout your marriage?
-After a divorce, the financial and practical responsibility of taking care of yourself and your children can seem overwhelming....
+After a divorce, the financial and practical responsibility of taking care of yourself and your children can seem...

 Making the decision to get a divorce can take years of stressful buildup.
 To make matters worse, the end of your marriage often symbolizes the beginning of a very complicated process.
 However, the divorce proceedings don’t have to be...

 This is a very personal question and one that only you can really answer.
 Many couples come to a mutual agreement that it is best to physically separate from each other.
 They may have been in couples counseling and...